sreejagpt/smart-tote/README.md

 # smart-tote
-An IOT enabled tote bag!
+Smart-tote is an IOT enabled tote bag that lights up when as it gets darker outside!

+This repository contains the code that you will be running on your Adafruit Gemma M0 microcontroller.

+When you're done, your smart-tote should look like this:

-//TODO GIF of bag working
+//TODO GIF

 # Workshop Materials

-If you are making this Smart Tote in a workshop, click [here](https://github.com/sreejagpt/smart-tote/wiki).
+If you are making this smart-tote in a workshop, click [here](https://github.com/sreejagpt/smart-tote/wiki).

 # Requires
 - [Mu Editor](https://codewith.mu/)